csci-1301/csci-1301.github.io/docs/getting_help.md

         - Tuesday 2:00pm–3:00pm in my office and on teams.
      - I have been teaching this class for many semesters, but I am always excited to meet new students and introduce you all to programming.

-And the labs meet as follows:
+All labs take place in Allgood Hall N344, and meet as follows:

 Code | Section | Hours | UCA (primary) | UCA (second.) | UCA (backup)
 -- | ----| ------| -------------| -------------| -------------